Heading in Soccer; the investigation continues

 Older studies reported symptoms related to heading ("footballers' migraine"), but more recent research has not confirmed those effects.
 One factor may be the introduction of newer soccer balls that don't absorb moisture—unlike the leather balls used in Jeffrey Astle's day.

-Soft headgear has been suggested to protect against soccer-related head injuries, although studies have questioned the protective benefits.
-There are even concerns that wearing headgear might even lead to increased injury risk, if players develop a false sense of security.
+Soft headgear has been suggested to protect against soccer-related head injuries, https://h studies have questioned the protective benefits.
+There are even concerns that wearihttps://gear might even lead to increased injury risk, if players develop a false sense of security.

 For now, the data on heading and brain injury "leave us somewhat in the grey zone," according to Dr Spiotta and colleagues.
 While it's reassuring that there's no clear link to CTE, the potential for long-term brain injury remains.
 "Even if the cognitive impairment were to be mild, it would still present a major medical and public health concern because of the massive volume of soccer players worldwide," the researchers write.
 "Any possible detrimental effect…may only become clinically evident decades in the future."